-4.4.1 Procedure for Misconduct and Serious Misconduct (other than Hall Misconduct)
+4.4.1 Procedure for Misconduct and Serious Misconduct (Other Than Hall Misconduct)

-- (a) The complainant shall make their complaint to the Head of School or other relevant manager who shall notify the Facilitator and Disputes Advisor of the complaint as soon as possible. - (b) Except as provided in clause 4.4.1(d), the alleged prohibited conduct will fall into one of the following two categories: - misconduct, which shall be dealt with by the relevant Head of School, Deputy Head of School or a manager at a comparable level of seniority; or - (ii) serious misconduct, which shall be dealt with by the relevant Pro Vice-Chancellor. - (c) Prior to the complaint being investigated, the decision as to whether the alleged conduct is misconduct or serious misconduct shall be made by the Facilitator and Disputes Advisor or the University's General Counsel in consultation with the relevant deciding manager. - (d) The manager's line manager shall deal with the complaint if the relevant manager: - (i) is in any way implicated or otherwise involved in the complaint; or - (ii) has already taken urgent action on the matter under clause 4.5. - (e) If the deciding manager considers that the complaint discloses a possible breach of this statute, she or he shall: - (i) advise the respondent in writing of the substance of the complaint, the relevant clause/s of this statute that have allegedly been breached, their entitlement to representation, and the advisory and support services offered by VUWSA via the Education Co-ordinators and their contact details; and - (ii) provide the respondent with copies of any written material relating to the complaint and a reasonable opportunity to then respond to the allegation/s; and - (iii) give due consideration to any explanations/comments from the respondent before any decision is made; and - (iv) advise the respondent in writing as soon as practicable of their decision; and - (v) inform the complainant of their decision.
+- (a) The complainant shall make their complaint to the Head of School or other relevant manager who shall notify the Facilitator and Disputes Advisor of the complaint as soon as possible. - (b) Except as provided in clause 4.4.1(d), the alleged prohibited conduct will fall into one of the following two categories: - (i) misconduct, which shall be dealt with by the relevant Head of School, Deputy Head of School or a manager at a comparable level of seniority; or - (ii) serious misconduct, which shall be dealt with by the relevant Pro Vice-Chancellor. - (c) Prior to the complaint being investigated, the decision as to whether the alleged conduct is misconduct or serious misconduct shall be made by the Facilitator and Disputes Advisor or the University's General Counsel in consultation with the relevant deciding manager. - (d) The manager's line manager, or another appropriate deciding manager, shall deal with the complaint if the relevant manager: - (i) is in any way implicated or otherwise involved in the complaint; or - (ii) has already taken urgent action on the matter under clause 4.5. - (e) If the deciding manager considers that the complaint discloses a possible breach of this statute, she or he shall: - (i) advise the respondent in writing of the substance of the complaint, the relevant clause/s of this statute that have allegedly been breached, their entitlement to representation, and the advisory and support services offered by VUWSA via the Education Coordinators and their contact details; and